drraccoony/501cVote/README.md

 5. Unassociated user not involved in steps 1 & 2 should access DB and count votes.

 ## Additional Notes
-* 'hours' column not required for use, and likely shouldn't be used because of potential voter identification
 * Either make the candiates into an array or put them in the db.
 * Use value/key saving votes for the canidates in the database.
 * relationalize the database entries